 The historical center

-You've got all generations represented here, from teenagers making out, to pensive university students reading thick tomes with cigarettes dangling from the corners of their lips, to couples with little kids spazzing out around the fountain, to old pensioners leaning forward on their canes.
-It's a nice place for people watching, which is a true sign of a well-conceived public space as well as a city with a fairly diverse demographic.
+You've got all generations represented here, from teenagers making out, to pensive university students reading thick tomes with cigarettes dangling from their lips, to couples with little kids spazzing out around the fountain, to old pensioners leaning forward on their canes.
+It's a nice place for people watching, which is a true sign of a well-conceived public space as well as a city with a somewhat diverse demographic.

-The central feature of this part of the square is the large "singing fountain", an admittedly silly concept, where hundreds of thin streams of water shoot up in a kind of rhythmic undulation, roughly keeping time with the bland, inoffensive elevator music versions of top 40 radio hits that are lightly piped in through speakers hidden around the edges of the park.
-I know, it sounds unforgivably cheesy, but if you're sitting closer to the fountain, the sound of the splashing water drowns out the Phil Collins and Bee Gees.
+The central feature of this part of the square is the large "singing fountain," an admittedly silly concept where hundreds of thin streams of water shoot up in a kind of rhythmic undulation, roughly keeping time with the bland, inoffensive elevator music versions of top 40 radio hits that are lightly piped in through speakers hidden around the edges of the park.
+I know, it sounds unforgivably cheesy, but if you're sitting closer to the fountain, the sound of the splashing water drowns out the Phil Collins and Bee Gees tunes.

 There are enough cafes and pubs up and down the kilometer-long Hlavná with inviting outdoor seating to make an indecisive person's head explode, all of which offer front row seats to the street's bustling yet simultaneously cool European ambience, as well as more great people-watching opportunities.
 And once again, it's overwhelmingly locals who seem to be taking advantage of this.